RoadieHQ/marketing-site/content/docs/catalog/location-management/index.md

   will find all `catalog.yaml` files located anywhere within repositories starting with `service-` in projects starting with `api-` in the workspace `my-workspace`.

-The format is slightly different for BitBucket server.
+The format is slightly different for Bitbucket server.
 The url is composed of four parts (From Backstage.io):

 - The base instance URL, `https://bitbucket.mycompany.com` in this case
 - The project key to scan, which accepts \* wildcard tokens.
 This can simply be